Do you often want to express your true emotions but end up being indifferent in public? Chances Are You’re A Cold Person With A Sensitive Soul

 3. You Appear Insensitive To People

 Since people fail to see the struggle in you, they are never able to comprehend your emotionally sensitive nature.
 All they see is a person indifferent to emotional fluctuations and someone who responds to circumstances with sheer coldness.
-To them, you’re someone who lacks empathy and basic level of compassion for humans.
+To them, you’re someone who lacks empathy and a basic level of compassion for humans.

 4. You Do Get Hurt, Badly, But Not A Single Person Gets To Know

 As a sensitive soul, when someone hurts you, your mind pleads you to break down, but your conviction keeps you from venting your true feelings.
-You cannot even communicate to the abuser on how much you’ve been hurt.
+You cannot even communicate to the abuser how much you’ve been hurt.
 You think that there’s practically no one on earth that will take you seriously.

 You think people are devoid of emotional purity to qualify as true empaths.
 Hence, you keep suppressing your feelings even when you’re seriously hurt or traumatized.